Larry Keenan: Life after NHL

 Keenan went on to become president of the North Bay Trappers midget AAA and led the club for 23 years from 1986 to 2009.
 Keenan and manager Art Tiernay operated the club since the Great North Midget League was formed in 1986.

 Personal

 Keenan grew up with three sisters.
 His son Cory played junior hockey for the Kitchener Rangers as a defenceman.
 Cory was drafted in the sixth round of the 1990 NHL Entry Draft by the Hartford Whalers, and ended up playing professionally in Europe.
 Cory was on the 1990 Memorial Cup all-star team.

+On June 29, 2023, his grandson (also named Larry) was drafted by the Detroit Red Wings to play at defense; he was the 117th draft pick of 2023, a higher selection than the projected 200th pick.